 By now you probably know the Diet-to-Go meals are extremely delicious, perfectly portioned and totally portable.
-You might also know Diet-to-Go offers five fulls weeks of menus and three different meal plans: low fat, low carb and vegetarian.
+You might also know Diet-to-Go offers five full weeks of menus and three different meal plans: Balance, Carb30 and Vegetarian.

 But Diet-to-Go's Director of National Business, Michele Trankovich, thought you might like to know even more about this great product and the successful company that is celebrating its 20th year in business.